-How to Deal with a Grouch, Groaner or Doomsdayer
+How to Deal with a Grouch and Other Negative People

-Dr. Al Siebert in The Resiliency Advantage wrote, “A person who identifies with being positive and who uses negative thinking as an anti-model expends emotional energy trying to suppress negative thinking.”
-But we can develop strategies to keep a flexible and open mind.
-Here are some tools to help with being in relationship with a Grouch:
+As Dr. Al Siebert noted in The Resiliency Advantage, “A person who identifies with being positive and uses negative thinking as an anti-model expends emotional energy trying to suppress negativity.”
+Instead of fighting it, develop strategies for staying flexible and open-minded:

 - Stop the drama by avoiding playing the role of victim, blamer or rescuer.
 Give up thinking, “I’m positive; they’re negative,” “I’m the good one.
 They’re the bad ones,” “They drive me crazy.”
 Those thoughts are childish.